 What to eat

-1) Top up your energy stored and have a good carb breakfast
+- Top up your energy levels with a high-carb breakfast

 - Bagel or breakfast muffin with peanut butter and jam or honey or low fat cottage cheese.

 - Wholegrain cereal or Porridge made with milk plus fruit.
 Try this bircher muesli recipe which you can make the night before

 - Add in some fruit to a yoghurt or milk smoothie